sirixdb/sirixdb.github.io/xquery-api.md

 `JsonNodeTrx insertObjectRecordAsRightSibling(String key, ObjectRecordValue<?> value)`

-All possible methods can be found in the interface `org.sirix.api.json.JsonNodeTrx`.
+We can find alls possible methods in the interface `org.sirix.api.json.JsonNodeTrx`.

 ### Temporal axis
-We not only provide all standard XPath axis for the XML-documents stored in Sirix, but also temporal XPath axis, which can be used to analyse how a resource or a subtree therein has changed between several revisions.
+SirixDB not only provides all standard XPath axes for the stored XML documents, but also temporal XPath axes.
+We can use these axes to analyse how a resource or a subtree therein has changed between several revisions.

 Temporal axis are compatible with node tests:

 `<temporalaxis>::<nodetest>` is defined as `<temporalaxis>::*/self::<nodetest>`

-For instance to simply serialize all revisions, we can use the axis `all-time::`
+For instance to simply serialize all revisions, we can use the axis `all-times::`

 ```java
 try (final var store = BasicXmlDBStore.newBuilder().build();